sadafshahab12/giaic-assignment-4/README.md

 - Function se bahar nikalne ke liye value wapas karna

 **Agar hum return statement ko use na karein, toh function ka execution poora hoga, lekin humein function se bahar nikalne ke liye koi value nahi milegi.**

+## Function / Class Purpose

+- tk.Tk() Creates the main application window
+- tk.Canvas() Creates a drawing area (the canvas)
+- canvas.pack() Places the canvas into the window
+- canvas.create_rectangle(x1, y1, x2, y2, \*\*options) Draws a rectangle on the canvas
+- canvas.itemconfig(id, fill='color') Changes the color of an existing item
+- canvas.bind(event, handler) Attaches mouse or key events to functions

+### creating eraser

+**Imagine a little rectangle on the screen that you can move around with your mouse.
+As it moves, it “erases” the blue cells it touches by turning them white.**